algolg/rofi-recent/README.md

    See [Arguments](#arguments) for options you can add to the command

-5. By using rofi-recent with drun, searching for an application will also show a list of files recently opened in that application (ex. searching for GIMP will also show a list of files recently opened in GIMP, as in the image above)
+5. By using rofi-recent with drun, searching for an application will also show a list of files recently opened in that application (ex. searching for GIMP will also show a list of files recently opened in GIMP, as in the video above)

    This can be done by adding `drun` and `recent` to the combi section in `config.rasi`:
    ```css